joamjoamjoam/CS130_Project_1/README.md

 1. Vertex and viewing transformations
 2. Rasterization
-3.Using a z-buffer for hidden surfaces
+3. Using a z-buffer for hidden surfaces

 ##Code